lanl-aea/waves/docs/tutorial_01_geometry.rst

 and is imported so settings variables are not hard-coded more than once.

 The highlighted line sets an operating system agnostic path by utilizing a `Python pathlib`_ object.
-Pathlib objects are absolute or relative paths on any operating system used to source files using variables defined in the ``waves-tutorials/SConstruct`` file.
+This Pathlib object can be an absolute or relative path on any operating system used to source files using variables defined in the ``waves-tutorials/SConstruct`` file.
 This method of path definition allows for path-strings to be hard-coded only once, and then used as variables everywhere else in